Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 While Parliament is responsible for taxation and proposing legislation, it is primarily a check on mayoral power.
 In good times, the two operate in a sort of symbiotic harmony.
 In bad times, nothing is too outrageous: fiscal threats, petty vengeances, blackmail, and outright Remakings are sometimes part of the political game in New Crobuzon.
 A cabinet of six to seventeen lords and ministers – appointed by the Mayor – reports to him and none other.
 Although the precise configuration varies, most cabinets include a Lord Privy Seal, Minister of Commerce and Industry, Chancellor of the Exchequer, Minister of Justice (including the Junior Minister for Remaking,) Lord Captain of the Militia, Minister of State, and a Minister Without Portfolio.

 At present, the Mayor is Bentham Rudgutter.
-A typical Mayor in most ways: Bentham is a member of the Fat Sun party, is extremely well-connected, wealthy, calculating, and utterly ruthless.
+A typical Mayor - Bentham is a member of the Fat Sun party, is extremely well-connected, wealthy, calculating, and utterly ruthless.
 Whilst some Crobuzoners may accuse him of having grown fat off of the vast power that his position provides, these naysayers are, in a literal sense at least, incorrect; Bentham is tall, muscled and commands the attention of all those in his presence.

+---

+*Parliament*

+Parliament, housed in a huge blackened building on Strack Island, consists of a body of roughly 500 of the richest and most venial public servants in New Crobuzon, and consists entirely of propertied men and women, plus a few vodyanoi and cactacae.
+The very few xenians who are represented are usually elevated by special mechanisms to ensure “reputable representation,” although they could technically be elected simply on the usual system.

+Parliament diligently looks after its own interests during each yearly session.
+The interests of the working man or woman of New Crobuzon are, for the most part, only worth considering near election time.
+To vote in the New Crobuzon elections, one must be either a property-owning citizen, or the lucky winner of an electoral lottery, (i.e., the “suffrage lottery.”)
+The lottery’s purpose is to add the voice of “ordinary people” to the “expertise” of the wealthy.
+In practice, though, many of those who win such a lottery sell their voting tickets to vote-shapers, who use them as proxies for their own interests.

+---

+*Political Parties*

+Parliament is divided into at least a dozen political parties at any given time, although the ruling party is usually either the Fat Sun or (rarely) Finally We Can See.

+**Fat Sun**: The party of industry, trade and all monied interests, the thoroughly corrupt Fat Sun party has reached a height during the government of Mayor Rudgutter.
+It's supporters can be found amongst all classes in the city, but it's donors and members of Parliment are wealthy amd landowning without exception.

+**Finally We Can See**: A corrupt, weaselly party best known for joining the government coalition – regardless of the coalition’s makeup.
+Finally We Can See traditionally makes liberal noises and claims to represent “the honest everyday citizen” but it has rarely been a majority party.

+**Diverse Tendency**: A small party of xenians and a few humans, Diverse Tendency attempts to exploit legitimate xenian fears at the ballot box for its own ends (namely a share of the spoils of government.)
+While it preaches tolerance, it does little to encourage it.
+The party sometimes holds the balance of power, but is too small to rule.
+Thoroughly corrupt, it is nonetheless popular in the xenian ghettos.
+Xenian radicals view party members as sell-outs.

+**Three Quills**: appealing to nativism, jingoism and a violent anti-Xenian sentiment, the Three Quills party is known for proposing pogroms to kill or exile the khepri, cactacae, vodyanoi, and all other non-humans from the city.
+The party has a significant street presence in some areas in the city, with 'Quillers' committing assaults against Xenians and suspected radicals; breaking strikes that attempt to organise Xenians and humans together.